 - 1. Adult Basic Education and/or Literacy;

 - 2. Industry Based Certification Training;

-- 3. Pell-eligible Post-Secondary Training
+- 3. Pell-eligible Post-Secondary Training;

+- 4. Peer Tutor/Mentor Implementation.

-Any planned or proposed programs for education in local jail facilities that house DPS&C offenders shall be submitted to the DPS&C Education Director.
+Any planned or proposed programs for education in local jail facilities that house DPS&C offenders shall be submitted to the DPS&C Education Director for review and approval.
+If the DPS&C implements the educational program in cooperation with the facility, compliance measures must be followed to abide by the terms of the funding sources, as well as state and federal regulations.